njker666/Project/memory-bank/progress.md

   - Connected speedometer to the vehicle's speed
   - Updated mini-map with player's position and rotation
   - Linked collision feedback to the vehicle's collision state
-- Removed old UI elements and standardized the UI appearance
+  - Connected trip meter to track actual distance traveled

 ### Challenges and Solutions:
+- **Challenge**: Creating a correctly positioned speedometer with needle moving in the right direction
+  **Solution**: Implemented custom angle calculations with proper clockwise movement
+- **Challenge**: Making the minimap car icon correctly reflect the vehicle's orientation
+  **Solution**: Fixed the rotation calculation to match the game world orientation
+- **Challenge**: Implementing a realistic trip meter that tracked actual distance
+  **Solution**: Used position tracking with distance calculations, adding appropriate scaling and format handling
 - **Challenge**: Creating a non-intrusive UI that provides information without cluttering the screen
   **Solution**: Used semi-transparent elements with modern styling and strategic placement
-- **Challenge**: Implementing a mini-map that accurately reflects the player's position in the world
-  **Solution**: Created a coordinate mapping system to convert world positions to mini-map pixels
-- **Challenge**: Making interactive UI elements work with a full-screen canvas
-  **Solution**: Used pointer-events CSS property to make specific elements interactive while keeping others non-interfering
 - **Challenge**: Providing useful collision feedback without being distracting
   **Solution**: Implemented subtle screen flash and centered text that appears only during collisions

 ### Validation:
-- Verified the speedometer updates correctly based on vehicle speed and changes color appropriately
+- Verified the speedometer correctly displays speed and the needle moves clockwise from 0 to 140
 - Confirmed the mini-map shows the player's position and rotation accurately as they drive around
+- Tested the trip meter to ensure it increases correctly as the vehicle travels
 - Tested the menu button and panel to ensure they open and close correctly
 - Validated collision feedback appearance during impacts of different intensities
 - Ensured all UI elements scale and position correctly with different window sizes